Iacob Zadik: Early life

 From 1896 to 1898, Zadik also studied at the Higher War School.
 He steadily rose through the ranks, becoming an army officer in 1901.
 His son was born in Bucharest on March 27, 1898, following his father's career choices by enlisting for the army school at Dealu Monastery.
 As a lieutenant colonel, Zadik Sr was assigned to the 1st Infantry Division in Craiova, and later to the 7th Division in Roman.
 In the latter capacity, he was involved in repressing the Romanian Peasants' Revolt, organizing interrogations of officers who "have been in contact with the rebels".
 Zadik first saw action abroad during the Second Balkan War (1913).
 He became Colonel, and was assigned to the Staff of the 3rd Army Corps in Galați, shortly before World War I; in October 1914, he was moved to the 4th Army Corps in Iași.
 In 1915–1916, he went on a mission to Joseph Joffre, commander of the French Army on the Western Front.

 Returning to Romania after its 1916 entry into the war, Zadik was assigned to the Northern Army at Bacău, and drafted plans for the Romanian offensive into Austria-Hungary.
 In September of that year, he became a Commander of the Order of Saint Stanislaus, and was recognized as an Officer of the Star of Romania in November.
-As Romania suffered a massive counteroffensive and only held on to Western Moldavia, he became Chief of Staff of the First Army, stationed in reconstructed from surviving units at Podu Iloaiei (December 1, 1916); he was made brigadier general on April 1, 1917, and, from May 15, became Constantin Cristescu's second in command within the First Army.
+As Romania was faced with a massive counteroffensive and only held on to Western Moldavia, he became Chief of Staff of the First Army, reconstructed from surviving units at Podu Iloaiei (December 1, 1916); he was made brigadier general on April 1, 1917, and, from May 15, became Constantin Cristescu's second in command within the First Army.
 He was moved to the front during June, taking over defensive positions in Tecuci County and relieving the 1st Russian Army.
 By December, his son Grigore had been evacuated with the entire Dealu army school to Iași, and faced the prospect of being moved to safety in the Russian Empire.
 In January, he fell ill with epidemic typhus, and had to be hospitalized.
 Grigore's colleague and "forever a friend", engineer Constantin Nicolau, notes that the other Zadiks were by then living in Roman.
 He also recalls that Zadik Sr treated him "like a father".